-Wave, for instance, allows businesses to collect and receive payments from customers in as little as two days.
-Plus, Wave helps customers accept payments via credit card and bank transfers is not only convenient for them – it increases your likelihood of being paid on time by 15%.
+Wave, for instance, allows businesses to collect and receive online payments from customers in as little as two days, directly from an invoice.
+Allowing your customers to make payments via credit card and bank transfers is not only convenient for them – it increases your likelihood of being paid on time by 15%.

 Manage your inventory well

 One nightmare scenario for business owners is having hard-earned dollars tied up in idle or wasted inventory.
 For instance, as a restaurateur, if you spend $500 on lettuce, it’d be a shame to use only $150 worth and see the remaining $350 of greens spoil and go straight to the trash.
 That money would've worked harder for you someplace else.
 That’s why with inventory, you’re better off ordering just enough to keep your holding costs low and free up cash.

 Striking the right balance can get tricky; fortunately, technology removes much of the burden of having to manually track and forecast what you’ll need to run an effective daily operation.
 Wave, for instance, makes it simple to monitor your inventory costs, record purchased inventory and sold inventory, and access reports for it all.
 You can also use inventory management software like Shopify POS or TradeGecko to monitor and create season-specific stock forecasts to ensure you have just the right amount of products on hand to meet your needs.

 With these tools on hand, it’s easier to manage your inventory levels and purchase products at exactly the right time and in the right quantity—just when you need them.